It is indicated for the treatment of chronic constipation in patients with predisposing factors and with disorders associated with constipation:

 These are not all the side effects of Lactulax.
 For a complete list, see the leaflet inside the drug package.

-You can report any suspicious side effects to the UK security scheme.
+You can report any suspected side effects to the UK security scheme.

-If you have an allergic reaction, call your doctor or local poison control center right away.
-Taking it again could be fatal (cause death).
+Call your doctor or local poison control center immediately if you have an allergic reaction.
+Retaking it could be fatal (cause death).

 How to deal with side effects